BB&T Speaker Series in Political Economy, Free Markets, and Free Societies

 What's Fair?
 A Lecture Series on Justice and Desert in America

-October 16 at 5:00 pm, Honors Commons
+October 6, 2015 at 4:00 pm, Honors Commons

 The Death Penalty and Prison Reform in Texas

 Sister Helen Prejean

 Sister Helen Prejean has been instrumental in sparking national dialogue on the death penalty and helping to shape the Catholic Church’s newly vigorous opposition to state executions.
 She travels around the world giving talks about her ministry.
 She considers herself a southern storyteller.